blackchip-org/lfs-rpm/README.md

 The chapter breaks provide natural "save points" in the build process.
 Each stage is built in a separate podman container and the results of the build are exported for use in the next stage.

+There is an additional stage named "config" that loads in the results from stage2 and applies any necessary configurations for the initial boot.

+The full procedure to build LFS without `build-all` is:

+    ./lfs download  # optional

+    ./lfs 1a init
+    ./lfs 1a build
+    ./lfs 1a export

+    ./lfs 1b init
+    ./lfs 1b build
+    ./lfs 1b export

+    ./lfs 1c init
+    ./lfs 1c bootstrap
+    ./lfs 1c build
+    ./lfs 1c export

+    ./lfs 2 init
+    ./lfs 2 build
+    ./lfs 2 export

+    ./lfs config init
+    ./lfs config export
+    ./lfs mkimage

+## The `lfs` script

+The `lfs` script is used to automate portions of the build process.
+The available commands are as follows:

 ### `./lfs <stage> init`